How to Write Tests

 Tests are Rust functions that verify that the non-test code is functioning in the expected manner.
 The bodies of test functions typically perform these three actions:

-3. Assert the results are what you expect.
+• Assert that the results are what you expect.

 Let’s look at the features Rust provides specifically for writing tests that take these actions, which include the test attribute, a few macros, and the should_panic attribute.